FREAKY FRIDAY – 10 of the strangest wills written

-Leaving instructions for what should happen to your finances after your death is a serious matter – but for some, the temptation to cause mischief or raise a smile from beyond the grave is too much to resist:-
+Leaving instructions for what should happen to your finances after your death is a serious matter.
+For some, the temptation to cause mischief or raise a smile from beyond the grave is too much to resist.

-1) A daily rose – Legendary US comedian Jack Benny left an unusual but touching instruction in his will when he died in 1974.
-“Every day since Jack has gone the florist has delivered one long-stemmed red rose to my home,” his widow Mary Livingstone wrote in a magazine, shortly after his death.
-“I learned Jack actually had included a provision for the flowers in his will.
-One red rose to be delivered to me every day for the rest of my life.”
+The legendary US comedian Jack Benny left an unusual but touching instruction in his will when he died in 1974.
+“Every day since Jack has gone, the florist has delivered one long-stemmed red rose to my home.”
+His widow Mary Livingstone wrote in a magazine shortly after his death.
+“I learned Jack had included a flower provision in his will.
+One red rose will be delivered daily for the rest of my life.”

-3) A boozy weekend – We all like to think that our friends will raise a glass to us when we’ve gone, but Roger Brown made sure of it.
-The 67-year-old lost his life to prostate cancer in 2013, leaving behind a secret bequest of £3,500 to seven of his closest friends, with the proviso that they use it for a boozy weekend away to a European city.
+A boozy weekend.
+We all like to think that our friends will raise a glass to us when we’ve gone, but Roger Brown ensured it.
+The 67-year-old lost his life to prostate cancer in 2013.
+He left a secret legacy of £3,500 to seven closest friends.
+The proviso is that they use it for a boozy weekend away in a European city.

-4) The “second-best bed” Poor Anne Hathaway, aka Mrs Shakespeare, has gone down in history as being snubbed by the Bard from beyond the grave.
-In his will, Shakespeare left her his “second-best bed” while the vast bulk of his estate went to his daughter Susanna.
+The “second-best bed” Poor Anne Hathaway, aka Mrs Shakespeare.
+She has gone down in history as being snubbed by the Bard from beyond the grave.
+Shakespeare left her his “second-best bed” in his will while most of his estate went to his daughter Susanna.

-5) $12m to a dog In 2004, billionaire hotelier Leona Helmsley left instructions for her $4bn (£2.5bn) fortune to be spent caring for dogs, having apparently re-thought an earlier draft that left it to the poor.
-Her nine-year-old Maltese, Trouble, received $12m (£8m) in the will, with her grandchildren either cut out or ordered to visit their father’s grave annually in order to inherit their share.
+$12m to a dog In 2004.
+Billionaire hotelier Leona Helmsley left instructions for her $4bn (£2.5bn) fortune to care for dogs, having rethought an earlier draft that left it to the poor.
+Her nine-year-old Maltese, Trouble, received $12m (£8m) in the will.
+Her grandchildren were either cut out or ordered to visit their father’s grave annually to inherit their share.

-Trouble’s inheritance was later cut to just $2m (£1.2m) by a judge, although the dog still needed to go into hiding amid death and kidnap threats.
+A judge later cut Trouble’s inheritance to just $2m (£1.2m).
+Although the dog still needed to go into hiding amid death and kidnap threats.

-6) Flowers for Sidmouth – When self-made millionaire financier Keith Owen, 69, was diagnosed with cancer and given just a few weeks to live, he decided to donate his entire £2.3m fortune to his favourite holiday spot, Sidmouth in Devon.
+Flowers for Sidmouth.
+When self-made millionaire financier Keith Owen, 69, was diagnosed with cancer and given just a few weeks to live, he donated his entire £2.3m fortune to his favourite holiday spot, Sidmouth in Devon.

-The money was given to the Sid Vale Association, with the stipulation that some of it was to be spent on one million flowering bulbs to keep the coastal town awash with colour.
-His will specifies that the capital should not be touched, but that the interest – about £125,000 a year – be spent on maintaining the town and two nearby villages.
+According to the decision – to donate to the Sid Vale Association.
+To ensure that one million flower bulbs are planted in the coastal town to keep the city awash in colour.
+He specifies that we will retain the capital but pay interest – about £125,000 a year.
+To be devoted to maintaining the town and two nearby villages.

-7) A new husband for some embittered spouses a last will and testament is actually the last chance to insult their life partner one more time.
-So, it was for German poet Heinrich “Henry” Heine who left his estate to his wife, Matilda, in 1856 on the condition that she remarry, so that “there will be at least one man to regret my death”.
+A new husband for some embittered spouses.
+A last will and testament is the last chance to insult their life partner again.
+So, it was for German poet Heinrich “Henry” Heine who left his estate to his wife, Matilda.
+In 1856, on the condition that she remarry so that “there will be at least one man to regret my death”.
 Ouch.

-8) A legacy of bitterness Michigan, USA millionaire Wellington Burt used his will to put his enormous wealth out of reach of his family for almost a full century.
-When he died in 1919, his will was discovered to specify that his vast fortune would not be passed on until 21 years after the death of his last surviving grandchild.
-She died in 1989 and the 21-year countdown ended on November 2010.
-About 12 people discovered they were beneficiaries of the strange will, described as a “legacy of bitterness”, and they shared a fortune estimated to be worth $110m.
+A legacy of bitterness.
+Michigan, USA, millionaire Wellington Burt used his will to put his enormous wealth out of reach of his family for almost an entire century.
+When he died in 1919, he left a will to specify that he would not distribute his wealth until 21 years after the death of his last surviving grandchild.
+She died in 1989.
+The 21-year countdown ended on November 2010.
+About 12 people discovered they were beneficiaries of the strange will.
+As a result, they shared a ten million dollar fortune that they described as a “legacy of bitterness.”.

-10) Seventy strangers from a phone directory It’s the stuff of daydreams and film scripts.
-When Portuguese aristocrat Luis Carlos de Noronha Cabral da Camara wrote up his will, he left his considerable fortune to 70 strangers randomly chosen out of a Lisbon phone directory.
+Seventy strangers from a phone directory.
+It’s the stuff of daydreams and film scripts.
+When Portuguese aristocrat Luis Carlos de Noronha Cabral da Camara wrote up his will, he left his considerable fortune to 70 strangers chosen from a Lisbon phone directory.
 “I thought it was some kind of cruel joke,” a 70-year-old heiress told Portugal’s Sol newspaper.
 “I’d never heard of the man.”

-If you absolutely insist on a joke or an odd request, check to see whether this could invalidate the will and avoid doing it if it could.
-For more outlandish requests, it may be better to use the non-legally binding letter of wishes.
+If you insist on a joke or an odd request, You should check whether this could invalidate the will and avoid doing it if it could.
+For more outlandish requests, it may be better to use the non-legally binding letter of wish.